NUS-Fintech-Society/SD_Fintech_Website/README.md

 The project is deployed on the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 The domain is mapped to the nus computing domain at https://www.fintechsociety.comp.nus.edu.sg/.

+## Hosting

+For queries related to the hostname and to request for a change in hosting ip for existing hostnames managed by SOC, contact Lim Sing Ing at limsi@nus.edu.sg